Interview with Robert J. Sawyer

 I love it!
 Arthur C. Clarke used to wear a T-shirt that said, “I invented the communications satellite and all I got was this lousy T-shirt,” but I’d be thrilled if someone could make the Jagster model a reality.

-Please share some of your vision with us, tell us where search engines are heading in the next few years.…the scariest thing of all is the removal of the visible search engine from the process.
+Please share some of your vision with us, tell us where search engines are heading in the next few years.

 Well, the scariest thing of all is the removal of the visible search engine from the process.
 The iPhone’s Siri is a search engine—that pretends not to be.
 Many iPhone apps are functioning as search engines behind the scenes, providing results without any transparency about what search algorithms or techniques were used, what role paid-results have in their output, and what subset of sites were searched.